 Understanding the Risks of Poor Dental Hygiene

-Furthermore, bad oral health may compromise your pet’s whole body, not only their mouth!
+Bad oral health may also affect other parts of your pet’s body besides the mouth.
 Mouth-based bacteria can enter the circulation and aggravate major disorders including renal disease and heart attack.
 Therefore, the general well-being of your pet depends on maintaining clean and healthy teeth for it.
 Good home dental care and routine dental visits can avoid these uncomfortable issues and keep your pet happy and healthy for many years to come!

 Recognizing Signs of Dental Problems in Pets